ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Yes.
 After you configure the HA cluster, you must add one or more virtual server instances as cluster nodes.

-High availability protection is not enabled until at least one node is added to the cluster.
+High availability protection is not enabled until nodes are added.

 ### What if no virtual server instances are available to add as nodes?
 {: #faq-ha-no-instances}

+If no virtual server instances are listed:

+- Ensure that a Power Virtual Server workspace exists
-If no virtual server instances are listed in the **Cluster nodes** section, you must first create a Power Virtual Server workspace and provision virtual server instances.
+- Ensure that virtual server instances are provisioned in that workspace

-To create a workspace, navigate to:

-**Navigation menu > Infrastructure > Power Virtual Server > Workspace > Create a workspace**

-After you provision the virtual server instances, return to the **Cluster nodes** section and add the instances to the HA cluster.
+After provisioning, return and add the instances as cluster nodes.

+### Why are PowerVS workspaces not listed?
+{: #faq-ha-workspace-not-listed}

+PowerVS workspaces might not be listed if:

+- The API key does not have required permissions
+- No workspaces are available in the selected account

+Ensure that the API key has access to PowerVS and the required workspace.

+### Why am I not seeing locations after providing the API key?
+{: #faq-ha-location-missing}

+If locations are not displayed, the API key might not have sufficient permissions.

+Ensure that the API key has access to the required services and resources.

-### Do I need to manually configure the HA cluster?
+### Why can't I use an existing VM for the HA cluster?
+{: #faq-ha-vm-not-usable}

+A virtual machine cannot be added as a cluster node if it is:

+- In a **shutdown state**
+- In an **error state**

+Ensure that the VM is running and in a healthy state before adding it.

+### I am not seeing the PowerHA plan in the catalog.
+Why?
-{: #faq-ha-cluster-configuration}
+{: #faq-ha-plan-missing}

-Yes.
-After the software installation is complete, you must configure the HA cluster based on your workload requirements.

-### Can I upgrade to a newer HA version after deployment?
+The PowerHA plan might not be visible if:

+- The selected region does not support the plan
+- The service is not enabled for your account

+Verify supported regions and ensure that your account has access.

+### How can I estimate the cost before creating the service?
-{: #faq-ha-upgrade}
+{: #faq-ha-cost-estimation}

-Yes.
-When a newer version is available, you can initiate a migration from the UI.

-The system downloads and installs the updated software and reports the migration status.
+You can use the cost estimator available in the IBM Cloud catalog.

+Provide inputs such as the number of CPU cores to view the estimated cost before deployment.

-### What roles are required to manage HA Automation?
+### How is billing calculated for HA Automation?
-{: #faq-ha-roles}

-IBM Cloud platform and service roles determine what actions a user can perform.

-Depending on the assigned role (Administrator, Editor, Operator, or Viewer), users can provision, configure, or view service instances.

-### What versions of PowerHA SystemMirror are supported?
-{: #faq-powerha-supported-versions}
+{: #faq-ha-billing}

-The service supports the following versions of IBM PowerHA SystemMirror on AIX running in Power Virtual Server environments:

-7.2.8 SP4 (728SP4)
-7.2.9 SP3 (729SP3)
-7.2.10 SP1 (7210SP1)

-These versions are validated for compatibility with the supported AIX levels on Power Virtual Server.

-You can also register environments that use earlier or unsupported versions.
-However, such versions might have limited support and compatibility.
+Billing follows a usage-based (“Pay as you use”) model.

+Charges are calculated based on the number of CPU cores used by the managed virtual machines in the cluster.
+Usage is collected hourly.

 ### When does billing start for HA Automation for PowerVS?